Colorful Exotic Fruits Salad

 - 1 handful, about 3 tablespoons, chopped fresh cilantro

-- 1-2 cactus fruit, peeled, sliced (optional) kept apart from the other fruits, garnished on edges of tray to prevent color bleeding
+- 1-2 cactus fruit, peeled, sliced, kept apart from the other fruits and garnished on the edges of tray to prevent color bleeding

 - pinch or two coarse kosher salt

-- Mix together ingredients of Citrus Dressing.
-Gently combine fruit and vegetable ingredients except cactus fruit, stir through the dressing.
-Decoratively arrange fruit salad on a platter, tuck in sliced cactus fruit around edges.
-Serve straight away.
+- Preparing and Assembling the Fruit Salad: Gently combine the fruit and vegetable ingredients except cactus fruit, stir through the dressing Decoratively arrange fruit salad on a platter, tuck sliced cactus fruit around edges.